 We’ve done our fair share of online dating, and we just thought that we’d offer our experience and research to those of you who need it.
 A piggyback ride, perhaps?
 After all, if we’re still single, we’d at least like to think that our money went to something more useful than some awkward first dates.

-We plan to update this page each month as new information arises, so check back often as our reviews of Christian dating sites grow.
+We plan to update this page as new information arises, so check back often as our reviews of Christian dating sites grow.
 And if you have anything to contribute to the discussion, we’d love to hear it.
 Use a pseudonym if you don’t want to use your real name.
 There’s no shame in that either.
-After all, this is written by the SingleRoots “Team.”
-When it comes to using one’s own name, we have no room to judge.
+We just want to hear your take on any site you’ve had experience with.

 DOLLA-DOLLA BILLS, Y’ALL!